MicrosoftDocs/power-platform/power-platform/admin/change-base-currency-organization.md

    > [!Note]
    > If the app doesn't appear in the list, refresh or reload the page.

-1. Open the **BaseCurrencyConversion** entity, create a new record, set New Base Currency to required one (ex: Euro) as shown below and save.
-Only one record can be created here.
+1. Open the **BaseCurrencyConversion** entity, create a new record, and set the **New Base Currency** to a required currency.
+In the example image, te required currecny is the Euro.
+Then save your changes.

+   > [!Note]
+   > Only one record can be created in this step.

    ![image](https://github.com/MicrosoftDocs/power-platform-pr/assets/123401931/93cbcb65-4ada-4598-8e69-1888763bc5d6)

 1. After **BaseCurrencyConversion** entity record has been created, Navigate to **Settings > Business Management > Currencies** page and perform below actions.
    1. Validate that the Base Currency is changed as expected.